Baya Systems

 Acquisition in 2008

-Pro Design Electronic GmbH, founded in 1981 and based in Bruckmühl, Germany, specializes in engineering, development, and manufacturing services for the electronics industry.
-The company offers a range of products and services, including the CHIPit family of ASIC/SoC prototyping systems, which facilitate algorithm validation, design verification, and the co-development and co-verification of hardware and software.
-Additionally, Pro Design provides tools for design partitioning, implementation, debugging, and software validation, catering to the needs of clients within the electronics sector.
+Pro Design Electronic GmbH is a company based in Bruckmühl, Germany, specializing in engineering, development, and manufacturing services for the electronics industry.
+Established in 1981, the company offers a range of products and services, including the CHIPit family of ASIC/SoC prototyping systems, which facilitate algorithm validation, design verification, and hardware/software co-development.
+Additionally, Pro Design provides tools for design partitioning, implementation, and debugging, along with hardware bring-up and software validation services.

 Arteris specializes in designing and distributing intellectual property (IP) for Network-on-Chip (NoC) interconnect technology, primarily serving the System-on-Chip (SoC) market.
 Its core products include NoC IP and SoC integration automation software, enabling customers to enhance product performance while reducing power consumption and accelerating time-to-market.
 Arteris operates globally, with a significant portion of its profits originating from the Asia Pacific region.